Policies and Guidelines for Publishing Special Issues

 From time to time, InterPore Journal may publish a special issue, which is a group of articles on a common topic.
 Depending on the number of articles, it will be published either as a separate issue of the journal or as part of a regular issue.
 The content for a special issue may also result from a recent or upcoming conference or meeting.

-Content which is submitted to a Special Issue will undergo the same review process as all other content submitted to the journal, and it will be published in the same format and layout.
-Such content, as long as it fulfils the guidelines set by Medline/PubMed, will in the future be indexed once our journal has achieved this milestone.
+Content submitted to a Special Issue will undergo the same review process as all other content submitted to the journal and will be published in the same format and layout.
+The journal further adheres to the ethical guidelines established by the Committee on Publication Ethics (COPE) and the publication standards defined by Medline/PubMed.
+Future indexing of such content will depend upon its compliance with the criteria set by Medline/PubMed once the journal has achieved this milestone.

 Policies